-Posters will be displayed all the week at the Maison de la Culture (conference location) and there will be at least one poster session at the IPFC.
+Posters will be displayed at the Maison de la Culture (conference venue) and there will be at least one poster session at the IPFC.
 The schedule will be finalized in August, once all abstracts and registrations have been compiled.

-The posters must be no larger than 90 cm wide and 200 cm high (recommended size: less than 85 cm wide and 180 cm high – It is difficult for participants to read the bottom part of very large posters).
+The posters must be no larger than 90 cm wide and 180 cm high (recommended size: less than 85 cm wide and 120 cm high – It is difficult for participants to read the bottom part of very large posters).
 If your poster exceeds these specifications, it may be subject to removal.
-Posters will be mounted on the boards using push pins that will be provided.

 The following are some very general suggestions for preparing your poster:

 - Minimize text – use images and graphs instead.

 - Keep text elements to 50 words or fewer.